 Well, digital leadership needs to come from all areas of the organisation - not just the IT department or the C-Suite.
-HR departments will have a big challenge on their hand’s on-boarding people with knowledge of the new technology and make sure they aren’t change resistant.
-There is also great scope in digital marketing as large companies move away from traditional marketing method.
+HR departments will have a big challenge on their hands on-boarding people with knowledge of the new technology and make sure they aren’t change resistant.
+There is also great scope in digital marketing as large companies move away from traditional marketing methods.
 The development of Voice User Interfaces (VUI) is set to radically change digital marketing as the shift from text-based searching transitions to voice based searches.

 Overall people need to be forward thinking and able to embrace change, whatever their role.
 The BBC says that the next generation of jobs will be made up of skills rather than professions - people will constantly add skills based on what they are interested in and what makes them more employable whilst hopping from job to job.